What Vaccinations Or Boosters Does My Puppy Need At 5-6 Months?

 4.2 Lifestyle and Environment

 Your puppy's lifestyle and environment can also influence their vaccination needs.
 If they frequently interact with other dogs or are exposed to high-risk environments such as boarding facilities, dog parks, or travel, additional vaccinations may be recommended.
-Your veterinarian can guide you in making the right choices based on your puppy's lifestyle and environment.
+Your veterinarian can you in making the right choices based on your puppy's lifestyle and environment.

 4.3 Local Disease Prevalence